scaomath/galerkin-transformer/training.md

 ## Remarks on various comparisons
 - If we want to compare with the regular layer normalization scheme, just add `--layer-norm` in the end, the new scale-preserving layer normalization will be automatically disabled.
 - If we want to compare the softmax normalized counterparts, just change `'galerkin'` to `'linear'`, `'fourier'` to `'softmax'`, and the setting should be carried over.
-- If we want to use the default setting of the original Transformer, please use `--xavier-init 1 --diag-weight 0 --ffn-dropout 0.1 --encoder-dropout 0.1` in the arguments.
+- If we want to use the default setting of the original Transformer, please use `--xavier-init 1 --diagonal-weight 0 --ffn-dropout 0.1 --encoder-dropout 0.1` in the arguments.
 - By default, the noise for the inverse coefficient identification problem is 0.01.
 If we want to have a specific noise, please `--noise $NOISE`.
 - If we want to compare with the FNO baselines, please clone the repo at https://github.com/zongyi-li/fourier_neural_operator to local, and change the scheduler in `fourier_1d.py` and `fourier_2d.py` to:
     ```python